Department Chair and Program Director: Rose Pignataro

 AdventHealth University will consider students for graduation with a Doctor of Physical Therapy degree when they have:

 Met the general requirements for the Doctor of Physical Therapy degree.

-Completed all required courses in the Doctor of Physical Therapy curriculum with grades of ‘B’ or better (one ‘C’ grade is permitted) and a cumulative program grade point average of 3.00, on a 4.00 scale, or better.
+Completed all required courses (124 credit hours) in the Doctor of Physical Therapy curriculum with grades of ‘B’ or better (one ‘C’ grade is permitted) and a cumulative program grade point average of 3.00, on a 4.00 scale, or better.

 Successfully completed all required courses in the Doctor of Physical Therapy curriculum within 54 months of their matriculation into the program.

 Completed a Scholarly Project that has met or exceeded the University’s and program’s standards.

 Participated in the University’s Colloquium as instructed by the program.

 All students are expected to meet AHU DPT requirements prior to attending any clinical experience.
 The Institution utilizes a web-based product,VerifyStudents.com, to monitor the requirements associated with admission into the program and clinical site placement.

 All expenses during clinical education courses are the student’s responsibility (including transportation, accommodations, pre-clinical requirements).
 While some facilities may be able to offer incentives or assistance to students, this cannot be expected.